fsprojects/Paket/docs/content/lockfile.md

     nuget "Castle.Windsor-log4net" "~> 3.2"
     nuget "Rx-Main" "~> 2.0"

-In this case we specify dependencies to `Castle.Windsor-log4net` and `Rx-Main`.
-Both packages have dependencies to further NuGet packages.
+Here we specify dependencies on the standard NuGet feed's `Castle.Windsor-log4net` and `Rx-Main` packages; both these packages have dependencies on further NuGet packages.

-The `package.lock` file is a concrete resolution of all direct or indirect dependencies of your application.
+The `packages.lock` file records the concrete resolutions of all direct *and indirect* dependencies of your project:-

     [lang=textfile]
     NUGET